caperaven/crs-collective/readme.md

 Sets are a collection of rules.
 Sets also have `execute` functions and also return either true or false.
 The set will execute each rule and as soon as a rule fails, the set will also fail.
 If you don't want this behaviour create a new class based on BaseSet and override the execute function.

+Set's execute one item at a time.

+There are two ways you can add rules to sets.

+1. As a parameter on the `constructor`.
+1. Using the set's `add` function.

+## Updating values

+Changing values in the array is done by the updates section of crsCollective.
+`SetPropertyRule` and `DeletePropertyRule` assumes that the collection is a array of objects.
+To do batch updates you must use a instance of `UpdateRuleSet`.

+The execute function on `UpdateRuleSet` takes a array as the parameter.